Sites Let Amateurs Be Published Authors Without the Book Deal

 As further proof that the market is growing, a new player -- called Blurb ( http:/

-Blurb's self-professed goal is to "bring book publishing to the masses," in part with software that helps authors lay out their manuscripts and soon will allow groups to do joint publishing online.
+Blurb's self-professed goal is to "bring book publishing to the masses," in part through software that helps authors lay out their manuscripts and soon will allow groups to do joint publishing online.

-More than 91,000 professionally bound books were published through Lulu in January alone, nearly three times the 35,500 books the site produced last August.
+More than 91,000 professionally bound books were published through Lulu in January alone, nearly three times the 35,500 paper tomes the site produced last August.
 Sales are running at about $1 million a month but growing at an extraordinary clip of 10 percent monthly, said founder Bob Young.

 Fueling the growth are the many specialty topics such as vintage Rolex watches and horse manure ("The Little Book of Horse Poop" is one Lulu title).
 They may not produce enough sales to land a book deal at Random House but have little trouble finding readers online.